 If a student wishes to take a course at another institution, a Letter of Permission Form must be filled out and a detailed course outline must be provided.
-If the course is approved by the Dean of the department,
+If the course is approved by the Dean of the department, the student may register.
+Once the course has been completed, a certified transcript must be handed in to the Office of the Registrar, and the course will be added only if the grade attained is C or higher.
 Canadian University Dubai approves the admission of applicants transferring from other institutions subject to the following conditions: